 The Government has given a call to the Left Wing Extremism proponents to abjure violence and come for talks which has been rejected.
 This has resulted in a spiraling cycle of violence in some parts of India.
 The poor and the marginalized sections like the tribal are bearing the brunt of this violence.
 Many citizens fall prey to the Maoist propaganda without understanding the true nature of Maoist insurgency doctrine which glorifies violence and believes in adopting the military line to capture power which has provided ideological support to the extremists.
 [Source MHA India].

-Rizwan Arif, S R Monitor, S R Research and 2 others
+S R Monitor, S R Research, Uniindia News Service and 7 others

 Aug 01, 2021